OfficeDev/Microsoft-Teams-Samples/samples/meetings-context-app/nodejs/README.md

 Register your application with Azure AD

-- Register a new application in the [Azure Active Directory – App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.
+- Register a new application in the [Microsoft Entra ID – App Registrations](https://go.microsoft.com/fwlink/?linkid=2083908) portal.
 - On the overview page, copy and save the **Application (client) ID, Directory (tenant) ID**.
 You’ll need those later when updating your Teams application manifest and in the appsettings.json.
 - Navigate to the **Certificates & secrets**.
 In the Client secrets section, click on "+ New client secret".
 Add a description (Name of the secret) for the secret and select “Never” for Expires.
 Click "Add".
 Once the client secret is created, copy its value, it need to be placed in the .env file.